redis/docs/content/operate/rc/api/get-started/enable-the-api.md

 weight: 10
 ---

-If you have a Redis Cloud subscription, you can use a REST API to manage your subscription programmatically.
+If you have a Redis Cloud account, you can use a REST API to manage your subscriptions and databases programmatically.

-For security reasons, the Redis Cloud API is disabled by default.
+For security reasons, the Redis Cloud API is inactive by default.

 To enable the API: